Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Contrary to popular belief, dogs don’t have a tough digestive system immune to gastric distress and digestive problems.
 Like humans, dogs can experience hindrances when breaking down their food.
 Your pup can also suffer a stomach upset because of disease or infection by bacteria, parasites, viruses, and other microbes.

-Because 70% of your dog’s immune system is in the gut, be sure to consult a qualified vet to ensure your furry friend maintains a happy and healthy gut!
+Because over 70% of your dog’s immune system is in the gut, be sure to consult a qualified vet to ensure your furry friend maintains a happy and healthy gut!

 Featured Image Credit: Sonja Rachbauer, Shutterstock